 2. Nishiki Market, Kyoto (錦市場, Nishiki Ichiba)

 Busy Shijō Street is the main shopping thoroughfare of Kyoto, full of modern department stores and shops.
-Mere steps away, on the other hand, is Nishiki Market, a lively covered bazaar specializing in all things food-related.
-The market is easily one of the best food markets in Japan.
+Mere steps away, on the other hand, is Nishiki Market, a lively covered street market specializing in all things food-related, one that’s widely considered one of the best in Japan.

-Famous as the marketplace where top Kyoto chefs source their ingredients, Nishiki is an absolute delight for anyone exploring the intricacies of Japanese cuisine, with many stalls often giving out samples or selling sampler dishes.
+Famous as the marketplace where top Kyoto chefs source their ingredients, Nishiki is a paradise for anyone exploring the intricacies of Japanese cuisine as many stalls often giving out samples or sell sampler dishes.
 For visitors not into cooking, this beloved food market also has a handful of handicraft and apparel stores.
 Many uniquely Japanese souvenirs are on sale here.